-Working in food manufacturing, William Weichelt was used to operating with strict national food allergy requirements, as mandated under the Food Allergen Labeling and Consumer Protection Act (FALCPA).
+While working in food manufacturing, William Weichelt was used to operating with strict national food allergy requirements, as mandated by the Food Allergen Labeling and Consumer Protection Act (FALCPA).
 But when he moved into the food-service business as a director with the National Restaurant Association, none of those regulations applied.

 “I was amazed that so much emphasis was placed on food allergens at the manufacturing level, yet at the restaurant level, very little of the content existed,” he says.
 This glaring gap motivated him to create the ServSafe Allergens online training program.